 What's this stuff about bovine or beef insulin?
 Did you know that insulin used to come from the ground up pancreases of cows and pigs?
 Ewww, gross, right?
 Thankfully, smart scientists figured out how to grow human insulin in the lab using E. coli bacteria and yeasts in the early 80s and quit making purified pancreas smoothies.
 By the mid-80s, lab-grown human insulins were in wide use across most of North America and Europe.

 If you’ve had diabetes long enough, you probably remember using beef or pork insulin before switching to one of the human varieties.
 In the case of donating blood, it’s an important detail.

-If you used porcine (pork/pig) insulin, you can give.
-If you used bovine (beef/cow) insulin anytime after 1980, you aren’t allowed to donate.
+If you used porcine (pork/pig) insulin, you can donate.
+If you used bovine (beef/cow) insulin anytime after 1980, you aren't allowed to donate.